SvarDOS/edrdos/README.md

 ### Using mkimage.sh under UNIX-like operating systems
 Under Linux and MacOS you may invoke `sh mkimage.sh` from the _image_ directory.
-This generates a 1.44M floppy image `edrdos.img` including a minimal fileset to get you running: the kernel, command interpreter and the SYS utility.
+This generates a bootable 1.44M floppy image `edrdos.img` including a minimal fileset to get you running: the kernel, command interpreter and the SYS utility.